pluzorminuz/ow-hitbox/README.md

 Feel free to use these resources for whatever you want.

+# Hitbox Playground \[0A3TE\] Update, and resources for Workshop Creators.
+(2020 Oct 21)

+The old method of (brute force) rotation transformation often overloads the server when using Genji, and also "vibrates" when moving around using any hero.
+So I updated the code to minimize the server load.
+The hitbox display is now 100% smoother. :)

+For Workshop Creators, if you need the raw vertex and edge list for the hitbox mesh, I've uploaded a [new file](https://github.com/pluzorminuz/ow-hitbox/blob/master/hitbox_playground_vert-edge-list.txt).
+Hope it will be useful.

 # Skins have no effect on hitboxes (2020 Oct 19)

 **↓↓↓ Click me!
 [YouTube Video] ↓↓↓**